America's Best History Spotlight

 Holly Hotel and Carrie Nation

-It may no longer be a hotel.
-It's a restaurant.
+It may no longer have been a hotel.
+It was a restaurant.
 It may no longer cater to the railroad men who made the hotel prosper and caused more than a few ruckases outside on what used to be known as Martha Street.
 Today, there's talk of more than a few ghosts.
 It may be, in some quarters, be known for good food and comedy, spirited amongst the lore of that woman with a hatchet who came a calling in 1908 and now has a Holly Festival named after her, Carrie Nation.
 But all this adds up to a current Battle Alley establishment with an amazing charm, great food, a plaque from the National Register for Historic Places, and a whole lot of historic lore, it's hard to know where to start.

 - What is There Now